News

 Recovering a Master Artist’s Story

-Moses Williams: Cutter of Profiles brings long-overdue attention to one of the most prolific—and overlooked—artists of early America.
+Moses Williams: Cutter of Profiles brings long-overdue attention to one of the most prolific and overlooked artists of early America.
 Born around 1776, Moses Williams was an extraordinary silhouette artist whose finely cut “profiles” captured the likenesses of hundreds of people at a time when photography did not yet exist.
+In an era when portraiture often signaled status and permanence, Williams’s work offered something both intimate and radical: a quick, affordable likeness that made self-representation accessible to a wider public—while also revealing the presence of a Black artist working at the heart of the early American museum world.

 Developed in partnership with Quatrefoil Associates, this exhibition marks the first iteration of a permanent, evolving installation dedicated to Moses Williams.
-Ongoing research continues to shape and expand the exhibition, reflecting The Peale’s commitment to telling history as a living, unfolding process.
+Ongoing research continues to shape and expand the exhibition, reflecting The Peale’s commitment to scholarship that grows over time—and to interpretation that remains responsive rather than fixed.
+Visitors may encounter new findings, rotating materials, and emerging questions as this installation develops.

 On view at The Peale.